limacat76/darkplaces-rs/README.md

 #### General: Prepare the DP Engine

-Probably I will need to split the DP Engine between the core game and a library.
+I need to split the DP Engine between the core game and a library.
 Quake didn't need this complexity until now, but for good reasons (unit testing and the eventual phase out of C code) it needs to start thinking in DLLs.

 #### Function Specific